 Landmarks

-Chains of the Footpad
+Chains of the Chalice

 The obelisk stands 200 feet high.
 At the top, you can make out an archway.
 The chains that hold it against the canyon wall are far too big to have been wrought by mortal hands.

-Den of the Snake
+Statue of the Fence

-Forge of the Ragpicker
+City of the Groat

 Landmark artwork by